qlik-oss/mira/README.md

         ...
 ```

-Note that in this case the default value of `qix-engine` is used and the Mira deployment does not need to specify the environment variable `MIRA_DISCOVERY_IDS`.
+Note that in this case the default value of `qix-engine` is used and the Mira deployment does not need to use the environment variable `MIRA_DISCOVERY_LABEL`.

 ### Non-Dockerized Node.js process